Frequently Asked Questions

 Reserves

-By requiring independent reserve studies, this law ensures each condominium is properly prepared to keep its occupants safe.
+By requiring independent reserve studies, Florida law ensures each condominium is properly prepared to keep its occupants safe.
 In order to ensure flexibility for condominium associations, unless there is an immediate safety problem, the law does not require reserves to be fully funded at the completion of the reserve study.

 The amount that needs to be reserved is calculated based on the estimated remaining useful life and estimated replacement cost of the item.